 Interviewer: Jacki Lawton, with two guests to speak today.

 BL: Barb Lanser.
-We both work for the city and have a memory about a meditation group that, um, Laura started when we worked here.
-And, um, Laura now, um … how did it get started?
+L-a-n-s-e-r.
+We both worked for the city and have a memory about a meditation group that, um, Laura started when we worked here.
+And, um, Laura now, um, how did it get started?

 LB: So it’s probably longer than that.